Turnitin (Canvas Instructors) - Using the Assignment Similarity Checker

 • If a student submits a rough draft and its stored in the Turnitin database, future versions will have a high similarity score because they're being compared to the original submission.

-• This leads to an ethical conundrum for some, since student work is being turned over to a company that in turn profits from it through having a more robust database to check submissions against.
+• This leads to an ethical conundrum for some, since student work is being turned over to a company that, in turn, profits from it through having a more robust database to check submissions against.

 • If you would like to NOT have student work stored in the Turnitin database, set the Store submissions in: option to "Do not store the submitted papers" when you create your Turnitin-enabled assignment.